mmalessa/my-virtual-pizza-house/README.md

-# My PHP playground
+# My Virtual Pizzeria
 A space to explore PHP best practices
+...on the example of a pizzeria.

 ## Kickstart
 ```shell